mwestphalen/ASL-Learning-App/README.md

 Next: Use firebase to deploy lite model or upload lite model into flutter app before production already?

 #### Week II

 ##### User Interface (Matt)
+(Matt) - Finished the activity/user flow diagram.
+I also started on the UX/UI prototype using Adobe XD, no issues there yet and should be done in the next few days. - 02/18

 ##### Mobile App Flutter (Aakriti)
 Research: